porttack/porttack.com/slv/2023-24/cs9.md

 ## Other Activities

-In the first 3-weeks, all students will participate in the NGSS and build a few coding skills.
+In the first 3 weeks, all students will participate in the NGSS and build a few coding skills.

-Students that wish to learn more about chromebooks, how they work and help fix them are able to work self paced curriculum.
-Mr. Brown can approve of this privlidge.
+Students who wish to learn more about Chromebooks, how they work, and help fix them are able to work on a self-paced curriculum.
+Mr. Brown can approve of this privilege.